8 Warning Signs Nails Give You Regarding Your Health

 Warning signs your nails could be sending about your health

 Healthy nails are usually a pinkish colour with a little pinkish-white colour close to the base of the nail.
-When nails become paler or develop discoloured patches, these can be one of the warning signs in your nails pointing at other health issues you may not be aware of.

 - Greenish coloured nails: Green is never a good sign, check with your doctor, it could signal a bacterial infection.